PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ## Windows

 The general recommendation for interfacing a Windows machine with the Research Computing systems is to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).
+This would provide a Linux system on your Windows machine.
+You could then follow the directions above for Mac/Linux.
+The same is true for SSH multiplexing as discussed in the first section of this repo (i.e., `01_suppressing_duo`).

 ### Windows with PowerShell